Centennial Park Concept Landscape Plan

 Memories of Centennial Park

-by klemmy1960, almost 7 years ago
+by klemmy1960, over 7 years ago

 Centennial Park hold so many memories for me , Circus visits , Soccer practice with churches United (Joe Summerfield was our coach ),Primary school summer sport (cricket ) while attending South Bx school.
 It was also a great shortcut when walking down town from Rose street !
 Plaese leave it as a park .
 Ian Klemm, Proud Ex south Bathurstian .